Startups & Business News

 Why Should the World Watch Indian Space Startups?

 From the world’s first medium-lift, fully reusable rocket in development at EtherealX, to Dhruva Space slashing satellite production timelines for global clients, Indian companies are solving commercial challenges with agility and cost-efficiency.
-This makes India an attractive launchpad and data partner for emerging markets and major economies alike.
+This makes India an attractive launchpad and data partner for emerging markets and major economies worldwide.

 How Do Indian Startups Stand Out From International Competitors?